electron/electron/docs/api/web-view-tag.md

 ```html
 <webview id="foo" src="https://www.github.com/" style="display:inline-flex; width:640px; height:480px"></webview>
 ```
-Please note that the `webview` tag's style uses `display:flex;` internally to ensure the child `object` element fills the full height and width of its `webview` container when used with traditional and flexbox layouts (since v0.36.11).
-Please do not overwrite the default `display:flex;` CSS property, unless specifying `display:inline-flex;` for inline layout.

 If you want to control the guest content in any way, you can write JavaScript that listens for `webview` events and responds to those events using the